Ludwik Mzyk: Life

 He was born to a mining and deeply religious family in Chorzów.
+Ludwik was an altar boy from a young age.
+In September 1918, he entered the minor seminary of the Divine Word Missionaries at the Holy Cross House in Nysa.
+His father died when Ludwik was still at Holy Cross.
+In order to help his mother financially Ludwik, together with his brother, worked in a mine during his summer holidays.

-In 1926, he entered the seminary and then, on 30 October 1932, he was ordained as a priest.
-In 1935, he graduated with a degree of theology and was sent back to Chorzow, to be the head of the SVD mission house.
-When the war was about to begin, he find shelter and encouraged the youth about spirituality and selfless dedication to Christ.
+In 1926, he entered St. Augustin novitiate near Bonn, and professed his religious vows in 1928.
+He then completed his theological studies in Rome, where, on 30 October 1932, he was ordained a priest.
+In 1935, he graduated with a degree of theology and was sent back to Chorzow to be novice master at the SVD mission house.
+When the war was about to begin, he encouraged the youth about spirituality and selfless dedication to Christ.
+In 1939, he was made rector.

-However, the Gestapo had invaded Poland and on 25 January 1940 he was arrested.
+The Gestapo invaded Poland and on 25 January 1940 Mzyk was arrested.
 On 1 February he was interned at Cell 60 in Fort VII (makeshift concentration camp) in Poznań.
 On the night of 20 February 1940 Mzyk was beaten and then dragged outside the fort, where he was shot in the head by Junior Officer Dibus.
 (Dibus would be later killed by a distant relative of Mzyk who joined with the Americans in attacking Berlin.)
 His body was never recovered and thought to be dumped in an unmarked mass grave.